BabylonOne/ChatGPT-Widescreen-Ultra-Fast/README.md

 `"md:max-w-3xl lg:max-w-[40rem] xl:max-w-[48rem]"`

-This script inserts into the master style sheet, a overriding max-width CSS rule (with the "!important" flag), to keep the chat boxes at max width before they are even created:
+This script inserts into the master style sheet, an overriding max-width CSS rule (with the "!important" flag), to keep the chat boxes at max width before they are even created:

 `.text-token-text-primary > div > div {max-width:100% !important;}`